telerik/ajax-docs/controls/editor/client-side-programming/methods/selection/getparentelement.md

 function getParentElement()
 ````

->note The return value is an HTML element.
+>tip The return value is an HTML element.
 The method returns the first parent element of the selection.
 For example, if the cursor is in the middle of a bolded text, the call to the **getParentElement** will return a reference to the `<strong>` tag.

 You can use also **editor.getSelectedElement();** to get a reference to the currently selected HTML element.